Most requestedHammam & Spa in Marrakech

 Ocean Air and Artistic Inspiration

 Wind-swept, whitewashed, and perpetually creative, Essaouira offers a wellness atmosphere that is lighter and more bohemian than Marrakech.
-The Atlantic air carries negative ions that naturally elevate mood.
-The sound of waves provides a constant meditation backdrop.
-The Gnawa music tradition -- with its hypnotic rhythms and spiritual depth -- adds a dimension of sound healing that is native to this coastline.
+The Atlantic air and the constant sound of waves provide a natural meditation backdrop.
+The Gnawa music tradition -- with its hypnotic rhythms and spiritual depth -- adds a dimension of sound that is native to this coastline.
 Essaouira's medina, a UNESCO World Heritage site, rewards aimless wandering as a form of moving meditation.

 Highlights